RNA-Seq Analysis Workshop

 - Application deadline is 11:59 PM (sender’s time) Wednesday, August 28, 2019.

 - The OIRM / SCN award will cover travel expenses associated with attending the workshop, for trainees not based in Ottawa (Travel to / from the workshop location, up to three nights shared accommodation at our designated hotel (the night before the workshop, day 1 and day 2, departure on day 3) and meals not provided during the workshop).

 - Reimbursement will be processed following the workshop and in accordance with the OIRM Travel Policy or the SCN Travel Booking & Reimbursement Policy (policies will be provided to the selected applicants).

 - Accommodation during the course will be provided for trainees not based in Ottawa.
 Two trainees of the same gender may be required to share a room.

-- The SCN travel award will also cover the workshop registration fee (paid directly to the organizers).
-Please note the OIRM travel award will not cover this fee.
+- Both the OIRM award and the SCN award will also cover the workshop registration fee (paid directly to the organizers).

 - Applicants must be either an OIRM trainee (i.e. graduate student or post-doctoral fellow working in the lab of an OIRM principal investigator) or a SCN highly qualified personnel (i.e. a graduate student, post-doc, research associate and/or technician currently working in the field of stem cells and regenerative medicine in a Canadian lab.)